el-kh/Adversarial-attacks/README.md

 Please ⭐️ this repo — it won’t stop Duolingo from reminding you to practice Spanish, but it will help us to boost the grades (we hope so)❤️‍🩹❤️‍🩹❤️‍🩹

-A small note from Ani:
+a small note from Anishok:
-This was, without a doubt, my worst project.
-I’m exhausted.
-I want to sleep for 12 years.
-Honestly, I don’t even care about the grade anymore.
+i hate this project. i’m exhausted. i just want to sleep. i don’t care about the grade anymore.

 But hey — we made it to the end.  🌙
 Thank you all for a great semester 🩷